 Caring for your retainer starts with identifying which kind you have.
 There are three types of retainers:

 - Hawley retainers are molded out of acrylic to fit your mouth.
 They have a wire that helps hold the retainer in place.
 This type of retainer is removable, so it’s easy to clean.

 - Clear plastic retainers may go by the names Essix, Vivera, or clear aligners.
 These retainers slip over your teeth and are pretty much invisible.
 They’re easy to remove, but aren’t as durable as Hawley retainers.

 - Fixed, or bonded, retainers may also be called permanent retainers.
 These are actually attached to your lower front teeth.
 They’re used if you have a high risk of having your teeth shift.
 You can’t remove this type of retainer.
 It’s usually put into place for months or even years.

 Both Hawley and clear plastic retainers can be removed from your mouth for daily cleaning.

 To clean your Hawley or clear plastic retainer, follow these steps:

 - Make sure you clean your retainer as soon as you remove it from your mouth, while it’s still wet.
 This will make it easier to clean off any debris before it hardens.

 - Brush out your retainer with lukewarm water after each meal.
 It’s a good idea to brush your teeth at this time as well.

-- To clean, mix lukewarm water with mild dish soap (toothpastes are abrasive and can scratch the retainer’s surface).
+- For a deeper clean, mix lukewarm water with mild dish soap (toothpastes are abrasive and can scratch the retainer’s surface).
 Use a soft toothbrush or denture brush to gently scrub away plaque and other debris.